Category Archives: News Releases

 Continue reading

--State second in nation for nonfarm job growth at 3.1%-
+– State first in nation for over-the-year nonfarm job growth at 3.7% –

-Idaho’s seasonally adjusted unemployment rate increased to 3.3% in November from 3.2% in October.
+Idaho’s seasonally adjusted unemployment rate was 3.3% in March, unchanged since September 2023.

 Continue reading